fjl/p2p-drafts/dns-discovery.md

 5b378d39913b1f93  86400  IN    TXT   "enr-tree-link=morenodes.example.org"
 ```

-## Building the tree

-No particular ordering or structure is defined for the tree, but the content of
-any TXT record should be small enough to fit into the 512 byte limit imposed on
-UDP DNS packets.
-Whenever the tree is updated, its sequence number should
-increase.

-## Client Protocol
+### Client Protocol

-To find nodes at a given DNS name, say "nodes.example.org":
+To find nodes at a given DNS name, say "mynodes.org":

-1. Resolve the TXT record of "nodes.example.org" and check whether it contains a
+1. Resolve the TXT record of "mynodes.org" and check whether it contains a
    valid "enr-tree-root=v1" entry.
 Let's say the root hash contained in the
    entry is "78019b5998661b1f".
 2. Optionally verify the signature on the root against a known public key and
    check whether the sequence number is larger than or equal to any previous
    number seen for that name.
-3. Resolve TXT record of the hash, "78019b5998661b1f.nodes.example.org".
-The next step
+3. Resolve the TXT record of the hash subdomain, e.g. "78019b5998661b1f.mynodes.org".
-   depends on the string prefix of the record:
+   The next step depends on the entry type found:
-   - for `"enr-tree="`: parse the list of hashes and continue resolving those.
+   - for `enr-tree`: parse the list of hashes and continue resolving those.
-   - for `"enr="`: decode, verify the node record and import it to local node storage.
+   - for `enr`: decode, verify the node record and import it to local node storage.
-   - for `"enr-tree-link="`: continue traversal on that name.
+   - for `enr-tree-link`: continue traversal on the linked domain.

-During traversal, the client should track hashes and names already resolved to
+During traversal, the client should track hashes and domains which are already
-avoid going into an infinite loop.
+resolved to avoid going into an infinite loop.

 # Rationale

-Why DNS?
+### Why DNS?

-- never blocked by firewall
-- edge caching
-- no custom server needed, can deploy the tree to cloudflare, dnssimple, route53...
-- DNS client built into to every OS
+We have chosen DNS as the distribution medium because it is always available,
+even under restrictive network conditions.
+The protocol provides low latency and
+answers to DNS queries can be cached by intermediate resolvers.
+No custom server
+software is needed, the tree can be deployed to any DNS provider such as
+CloudFlare DNS, dnsimple, Amazon Route 53 using their respective client
+libraries.

-Why merkle tree structure?
+### Why is this a merkle tree?

-- authentication of node list
+Being merkle trees, node lists can be authenticated by a single signature on the
-- syncing updates to list is fast and bandwidth-efficient
+root.
+Synchronizing updates to the list can be done incrementally and is
-- can be replicated to other name if one is blocked
-- caching friendly: only root needs short TTL
+bandwidth-efficient, which matters for large lists.
+Individual entries of the
+tree are small enough to fit into a single UDP packet, ensuring compatibility
-- Encoding as a tree of names makes it work for setups where only basic UDP DNS
+with environments where only basic UDP DNS is available.
-  is available because the individual records are small.

-Why `enr-tree-link`?

-- delegation allows federated management of node lists
-- If two node lists link to each other, users can use either list and get nodes
-  from both.

-Security considerations:
+The tree format also works well with caching resolvers: only the root of the
+needs a short TTL.
+Intermediate entries and leaves can be cached for days.

-Hash names protect the integrity of the list even without DNSSEC.
+Hash subdomains protect the integrity of the list even without DNSSEC.
 At worst,
 intermediate resolvers can block access to the list or disallow updates to it,
 but cannot corrupt its content.
 The sequence number prevents replacing the root
 with an older version.

+### Why does `enr-tree-link` exist?

+Links between lists enable federation and web-of-trust functionality.
+The
+operator of a large list can delegate maintenance to other list providers.
+If
+two node lists link to each other, users can use either list and get nodes from
+both.